 Day 0: Reservations!

 Before you can consider this multi-day adventure, you will have to make reservations.
 Camping reservations often need to be made in advance — in fact, they open reservations six months out!
 If you don’t make plans that far ahead (we don’t!), don’t fret!
 If you’re flexible, the reservation system allows you to “build your itinerary” with the number of campers in your group, and it will show you availability at all the sites for you to choose what works best for your schedule.
 Campers can stay for up to seven consecutive nights.
 Remember to consult the ferry schedule before finalizing your booking, especially in winter (there are no Tues/Wed ferries Dec 1 to Feb 28).
 Camping fees will be paid online.
 If you have an America the Beautiful Pass (link), you can enter that number while making the reservation for 50% off camping fees at individual sites!
-Be sure to review the NPS camping pageOpens in a new tab. for helpful information before making your reservation.
+Be sure to review the NPS camping page for helpful information before making your reservation.

 There are multiple campgrounds available, but we like Sea Camp!
 This campground has potable water, toilets, and cold showers.
 It’s about a 1/2 mile from the ferry dock.
 Carts are available (for a fee) to get your stuff moved, thus allowing you to be a little more generous with your gear, food, and drink choices!
 You are also close enough to the ferry dock to buy more ice if you need it, or to rent bikes for the day, if you choose!